klaudiyamileva/softuni-react-project/README.md

 Credits

-This project was created by Klaudiya Mileva.
-Special thanks to the SoftUni team for providing the practice server.
+This project was created with SoftUni Practice Server.